 Further, participants came in multiple times, at spaced-out intervals.
 Each participant had six of their fingers scanned twice, and the length of time between each visit was at least two weeks.
 The time span was important because, as Etholm-Idsøe pointed out, "Fingers can change, the weather can change.
 And these things matter [in terms of testing the accuracy of a sensor]."

-A testing station in Madrid In total, some 589 individuals participated in the Madrid Report, and they combined to contribute 180,000 fingerprints -- 60,000 from each of the three sensors.
+In total, some 589 individuals participated in the Madrid Report, and they combined to contribute 180,000 fingerprints -- 60,000 from each of the three sensors.
 The study materials indicate that the group analyzed 300 million comparison transactions.

 The tests were performed in what amounts to ideal circumstances: Indoors, with dry fingers.
 The team measured the thumb, index and middle fingers on both of the participants' hands.
 The study notes read in part, "In an outdoor environment variables like wet, dry, dirty and skewed placement fingers will often render parts of sensors useless."

 Etholm-Idsøe said that the study was conducted using ISO best practice methodology.